 Valve Stem Seals

-Different manufacturers use different types of valve seals on their cylinder heads.
-Aluminum heads typically have positive lock valve seals.
+Manufacturers use positive lock valve seals on the aluminum cylinder heads.
+They allow for a small film of oil between the valve stem and guide.
 These are the preferred seal these days.
-They're installed onto the cylinder head before the valve, and an installation tool is required.
+Install the seal on the cylinder head before inserting the valve.
 These seals snap into place onto a machined groove in the head.
-Check the manual; intake and exhaust valves are typically different colors and sizes.
+An installation tool is required.
+Check the manual; intake and exhaust valve seals are typically of different colors and sizes.

 Valve seal

 Another popular seal is the umbrella type valve seal.
 These valve seals used to be everywhere on all kinds of engines.
-Umbrella seals are installed on the cylinder head after the valve's inserted into its guide.
 Polish the valve with crocus cloth and lubricate it with oil or assembly lube before installation.
+Slide the valve into its guide and install the umbrella seal on the cylinder head.

 O-ring seals are located on the valve stem in the third groove down, under the two retainer grooves.
-They're installed after compressing the valve spring.
-It's important to lubricate the seal with oil before sliding the O-ring over the valve stem.
+Install the O-rings after compressing the valve spring.
+It is important to lubricate the seal with oil before sliding the O-ring over the valve stem.

-Valve Seal Symptoms: When valve seals leak, oil enters the combustion chamber causing the vehicle to emit blue-gray exhaust from its tailpipe.
-The exhaust smoke is most apparent at start-up after the vehicle's been sitting for a while.
-It's because the oil on top of the cylinder head has had time to seep into the chamber.
-Once the engine has run, and the oil has cleared out, the smoke may disappear or not be so apparent until next start.
+Valve Seal Symptoms: When valve seals leak, oil enters the combustion chamber, causing the vehicle to emit blue-gray exhaust from its tailpipe.
+The exhaust smoke is most apparent at startup after the vehicle sits for a while.
+The oil on the cylinder head has had time to seep into the chamber.
+The smoke may disappear or lessen once the engine has run and the oil has cleared out.